Aliases for UGT1A8 Gene

 GeneCards Summary for UGT1A8 Gene

 UGT1A8 (UDP Glucuronosyltransferase Family 1 Member A8) is a Protein Coding gene.
 Diseases associated with UGT1A8 include pericholangitis and cholelithiasis.
-Among its related pathways are Metabolism and Phase II conjugation.
+Among its related pathways are Porphyrin and chlorophyll metabolism and Metabolism of xenobiotics by cytochrome P450.
 GO annotations related to this gene include protein homodimerization activity and enzyme binding.
 An important paralog of this gene is UGT2B15.

 UniProtKB/Swiss-Prot for UGT1A8 Gene

 UDPGT is of major importance in the conjugation and subsequent elimination of potentially toxic xenobiotics and endogenous compounds.
 Isoform 2 lacks transferase activity but acts as a negative regulator of isoform 1.